 Section 6.1 (FCS_CKM.2) in the ST provides a table which identifies the usage for each scheme and includes the scheme, SFR and service.
-The TOE (FMC and FTD) utilizes a cryptographic module (i.e., Cisco FIPS Object Module) to provide supporting cryptographic functions.
+Each FMC and each FTD appliance utilize a cryptographic module (i.e., Cisco FIPS Object Module) to provide supporting cryptographic functions.
 The TOE supports RSA, FFC, and ECDSA in the evaluated configuration.
-RSA and ECDSA digital signature are used in TLS connections and SSH connections (RSA only) and the TOE can be configured to use RSA and ECDSA to authenticate IPsec connections.
+RSA and ECDSA digital signature are used in TLS connections and SSH connections (RSA only).
+The TOE can be configured to use RSA and ECDSA to authenticate IPsec connections.